Sky Bandits (1986 film): Plot

-Caught after a series of dynamite-fuelled bank robberies in the dying days of the Old West, Barney (Scott McGinnis) and Luke (Jeff Osterhage) are forced into conscription in a US unit being sent to the trenches in France in the middle of World War One.
+Caught after a series of dynamite-fuelled bank robberies in the dying days of the Old West, Barney (Scott McGinnis) and Luke (Jeff Osterhage) are forced into conscription in a US unit being sent to the trenches in France in the middle of World War I.

 In the maelstrom of the frontlines, Barney and Luke use their gunslinging skills to shoot the pilot of a low-flying German bomber.
 Using the chaos to abscond from their unit, they impersonate two British RFC officers to sneak into an officer's mess, whereupon after a night of drinking they are challenged to prove themselves by piloting a Vickers F.B.5 (known as a "Gunbus").
 They succeed in flying the plane, getting lost and briefly glimpsing a huge experimental German airship hidden in the clouds.
 Landing by coincidence at an RFC squadron base, their sighting of the airship proves enough to persuade the squadron's commander to offer them a place in his unit.

 Still seeking a way out of the conflict, Barney and Luke use their newfound position to steal two planes at gunpoint, intending to fly to Switzerland.
 On their route they accidentally find themselves at the airship's hangar, where Luke is shot down and captured.
 Barney turns back to find his squadron's base has been destroyed by the airship, along with all of the squadron's planes.
 Defying orders once again he recovers the Gunbus and flies off, secretly landing near the hangar.
 Finding Luke is being held captive inside a bank, he uses his previous familiarity with blowing open bank vaults to break Luke free, before the two of them attempt to destroy the airship.

 The airship takes off, and Barney and Luke pursue in the Gunbus.
 In the air they are joined by the rest of the squadron, who are flying an array of improvised novelty planes designed by the squadron's crazy engineer Fritz (Ronald Lacey).
 The squadron engages in an aerial battle with the airship as Barney and Luke land on top and use their six-shooters and dynamite to force the airship's captain to surrender.

 Back in the Old West, Barney and Luke blow another bank up before racing off on horseback as they had before the war.
 As a posse hunt them down they are surprised however to see the pair disappear only to reappear flying over their heads in a Gunbus.
-As the credits roll, Barney and Luke continue to argue with each other over whether to fly to Mexico - itself deep in the midst of its own war.
+As the credits roll, Barney and Luke continue to argue with each other over whether to fly to Mexico – itself deep in the midst of its own war.